Man critically burned in Salt Lake City commercial fire

-SALT LAKE CITY, Utah (ABC4 News) – A man was critically burned in a commercial fire in Salt Lake City Sunday night.
+SALT LAKE CITY, Utah (ABC4) – A man was critically burned in a commercial fire in Salt Lake City Sunday night.

 According to Captain Tony Stowe, Salt Lake City Fire Department, they received the call of smoke coming from the building around 7:30 p.m. at 320 West 800 South.